NeoGames Announces Fourth Quarter and Full Year 2022 Results

 – Initiates Full Year 2023 Revenue and Share of NPI Revenues Guidance representing 10.4% year-over-year growth at the midpoint on a like-for-like basis –

 LUXEMBOURG, March 06, 2023 (GLOBE NEWSWIRE) -- NeoGames S.A.
-(Nasdaq: NGMS) (“NeoGames” or the "Company"), a technology-driven provider of end-to-end iLottery and iGaming solutions, announced today financial results for the fourth quarter and year ended December 31, 2022.
+NGMS ("NeoGames" or the "Company"), a technology-driven provider of end-to-end iLottery and iGaming solutions, announced today financial results for the fourth quarter and year ended December 31, 2022.

 Moti Malul, Chief Executive Officer of NeoGames, said: "We are proud of the tremendous progress we made during 2022, further solidifying our iLottery leadership position in a continually expanding market.
 A record year in iLottery was punctuated with another record quarter.
 In addition, we made some truly transformational strides advancing our strategic goals.
 We significantly evolved our business through our acquisition of Aspire Global, expanding beyond our position as a leader in global iLottery solutions, and propelling us to becoming a global leader in providing technology and content solutions across iLottery, online sport betting and iGaming.
 Our results underscore the advantage of our ability to serve customers on an integrated basis, whether they need solutions for iLottery, online sports betting, iGaming, or any combination of services.
 We ended the year growing our iLottery revenue by 33% during the fourth quarter, and our iGaming revenue by 27% as measured on a constant currency pro forma basis from the prior year.
 During 2022, we grew revenue across all business lines and we believe that we remain well-positioned to continue to deliver profitable growth into 2023 and beyond."